 Our experience in Family Law includes:

 Keeping your household and family happy, healthy, and safe is a lifelong task and presents daily challenges and rewards for your efforts.
 If you are encountering hardship along the way, know that seeking legal advice can more effectively protect your investments, loved ones, and yourself.

 A suitable lawyer can handle cases that require expertise in different areas, whether involving child welfare, separation and divorce, or otherwise.
 On the other hand, if you and your spouse have chosen different paths and your relationship is ending, you likely have several questions or concerns.
-The road through separation and divorce is daunting, and a lawyer dedicated to finding solutions can help.
+The road through separation daunting, and a lawyer dedicated to finding solutions can help.
 Every family is unique, and therefore, you need a balance of experience and compassion for the best-quality family law services.

 This is where Mann Lawyers comes in.
 Our legal team has well over 100 years of combined experience.
 We know family law well, having helped many clients over the decades.
 Our years of practice in and out of court give us the perspective to help you analyze your options and make decisions from an informed perspective.
 If you are entering a new relationship and have questions about your rights and responsibilities or wish for help in drafting a cohabitation agreement or marriage contract to deal with those rights, we can help you.